alamin147/os-lab/readme.md

   + if found ip it encodes data and send response to client
   + client decode that data
   + finally send to user with response

+# Fetures
+  - conversion of domain into ip
+  - maintenance response when server on maintenance
+  - block user on excessive requests
+  - can handle both ipv4 and ipv6
+  - no ip response if ip not registered

+# Packages
+  - node
+  - dns packet (npm i dns-packet)
+  - express (npm i express)

+# Setup
+  - setup db of ip, domain
+  - setup dns server
+  - setup client req handler

+# features to add (experimental)
+  - dynamic unblock
+  - redirect after 3 second to ip